"Cassie Premo Steele is one of our prominent voices in today's literary arena."

 Tongues in Trees | Poetry 1994-2017 is about revolution, both personal and political, and this collection shows the long arc of poetic ferocity that has often been overshadowed by the more nurturing contours of Cassie Premo Steele's writing.

-Consciously responding to this historical moment in which we are being asked to stand up and #resist and make our voices heard, these poems are undeniably allied with intersectional feminist and environmental movements.
+Consciously responding to this historical moment in which we are being asked to stand up and #resist and make our voices heard, these poems are fiercely allied with intersectional feminist and environmental movements.
 Watch the Kickstarter video below!